-To advance to Fully Addressed for Financial Management Outcome (FM) 2, DHS must obtain an unmodified opinion on internal control over financial reporting (ICOFR) and demonstrate an effective system of internal controls.
-To achieve an unmodified opinion, DHS must reduce all outstanding areas of material weakness to at least a significant deficiency level of severity.
+To advance to Fully Addressed for FM 2, DHS must obtain an unmodified opinion on ICOFR and demonstrate an effective system of internal controls.
+To achieve an unmodified opinion, DHS must reduce one of the outstanding areas of material weakness to a significant deficiency.
 Once the unmodified opinion is obtained, DHS plans to use the same risk-based approach used for FM 2 to sustain the unmodified opinion and advance FM 4.

-DHS continues to make significant progress and achieved its tenth unmodified audit opinion on the 2022 DHS financial statements and related footnotes.
-The sustainment of a "clean" financial statement opinion for ten years provides continued evidence that DHS has implemented internal control over financial reporting that is sufficient to ensure that year-end financial reporting is not materially misstated.
-Given this demonstrated record of success, DHS does not believe that the current modified opinion on ICOFR poses a substantial, unmitigated risk to successful financial management
+DHS continues to make significant progress and achieved its eleventh unmodified audit opinion on the 2022 DHS financial statements and related footnotes.
+In addition, the sustainment of a "clean" financial statement opinion for over ten years provides continued evidence that DHS has implemented the internal control over financial reporting sufficient to ensure that year-end financial reporting is not materially misstated.
+Given this demonstrated record of success, DHS does not believe that the current modified opinion on ICOFR poses a substantial, unmitigated risk to successful financial management at DHS.